 (2) The amounts reported in this column represent annual performance-based bonuses earned based on the achievement of company and individual performance goals and other factors deemed relevant by our Board and Compensation Committee.
-We determined Dr. Morrison's and Mr. Metzger's annual performance bonuses based on attainment of company objectives and their leadership of the company, which bonuses our Board and compensation committee determined were appropriate given their responsibility for the overall direction and success of our business.
-We based Dr. Meyers' annual performance bonus on company performance (75%) and individual performance (25%), which our Board and compensation committee determined were appropriate to reinforce the importance of integrated and collaborative leadership.
-For 2016, the Compensation.
-For 2016, annual bonus for each of Drs.
-Morrison and Meyers and Mr. Metzger equal to approximately 46%, 40% and 46%, respectively, of their 2016 total base salary compensation.
-For 2015, the Compensation, prorated for a partial year.
+We determined Dr. Morrison's and Mr. Metzger's annual performance bonuses based on attainment of Company objectives and their leadership of the Company, which bonuses our Board and Compensation Committee determined were appropriate given their responsibility for the overall direction and success of our business.
+We based Dr. Meyers' annual performance bonus on Company performance (75%) and individual performance (25%), which our Board and Compensation Committee determined was appropriate to reinforce the importance of integrated and collaborative leadership.
+For 2017, the Compensation Committee approved a 2017 annual bonus for each of Drs.
+Morrison and Meyers and Mr. Metzger equal to approximately 37%, 33% and 37%, respectively, of their 2017 total base salary compensation.
+For 2016, the Compensation Committee approved a 2016 annual bonus for each of Drs.
+Morrison and Meyers and Mr. Metzger equal to approximately 36, respectively, of their 2016 total base salary compensation.